Care Package Delivered: U.S. Marines Train over the Atlantic Ocean

-U.S. Marines with Marine Aerial Refueler Transport Squadron (VMGR) 252 fly KC-130J Hercules airplanes in formation over the coast of North Carolina, Dec.
+B-Roll package of U.S. Marines with Marine Aerial Refueler Transport Squadron (VMGR) 252 flying KC-130J Hercules airplanes over the coast of North Carolina, Dec.
 29, 2022.
-Marines with VMGR-252 flew in formations and simulated an air delivery to increase proficiency among air crew and pilots.
+Marines with VMGR-252 flew in formations and simulated an air delivery to increase proficiency among the air crew and pilots.
 VMGR-252 is a subordinate unit of 2nd Marine Aircraft Wing, the aviation combat element of II Marine Expeditionary Force.
-(U.S. Marine Corps photo by Cpl.
-Adam Henke)
+(U.S. Marine Corps video by Cpl.
+Christopher Hernandez)

+This B-Roll package includes footage of the following: Marines performing preflight checks on a KC-130J Hercules, loading of a Humvee into a KC-130J Hercules, three KC-130J Hercules airplanes flying in formation over the Atlantic Ocean.

 |Date Taken: